ImDarkTom/ChatGPT-Search/README.md

 - On installation (or on extension icon click) opens a tab that allows adding 'ChatGPT' as a search engine, letting you make queries from the address bar.
 - When the search is made the browser goes to the ChatGPT url with the 'query' url parameter e.g: https://chatgpt.com/?query=What+is+the+capital+of+France%3F
 - The addon then takes this query and automatically enters it into the text box and presses send.

+## FAQ
+- **Q**: Is there be a chromium version of this extension?
+- **A**: I do not plan on making/maintaining a version for chromium browsers.
+You are free to create a chromium fork if you wish.